DaveVED/advent-of-code-2022/README.md

 Advent of Code 2022.
 Written in python3.

 ## Testing
 You can test the outputs in the following ways.
+To see all days completd, scroll down to the bottom.

 #### ./aoc/main.py
 You can execute `./aoc/main.py` python3 exectuable.
 Which will give you output to each Day i've completed and each part (each day has two parts).
 If something fails the basic `assert` statments will fail the program.